 • the person became the primary carer of the child in special circumstances

-• it would be unreasonable for the birth mother or adoptive parent of the child to care for the child, and
+• it would be unreasonable (1.1.U.10) for the birth mother or adoptive parent or parents to care for the child, and

 In addition, the following must apply:

-• the partner of the birth mother or the partner of the adoptive parent is incapable of caring for the child
+• the partner (if any) of the birth mother or the partner of the adoptive parent or parents (as the case requires) is incapable of caring for the child

-• the child was not entrusted to the care of the person or the person's partner because of a decision of a state or territory child protection agency under its relevant legislation
+• the child was not entrusted to the care of the person or the person's partner under a decision of a state or territory child protection agency or a court of a state or territory under legislation dealing with child protection, and

 • the Secretary is satisfied on reasonable grounds that